jfmaas/HOS-TYPO3-discovery/README.md

 ## Architecture
 ### LAMP

-The architecture is based on LAMP (Linux.Apache.mySQL.PHP)
+The architecture is based on LAMP (Linux.Apache.mySQL.PHP).
+Unfortunatally
 #### Linux / Package managers
 The project is tested on two Linux distributions: